-For emergency rules, NDCC Section 28-32-03 requires the agency to attempt to provide notice to persons the agency can reasonably be expected to believe may have a substantial interest in the rules, meaning an interest that surpasses the common interest of all citizens.
-This section also requires the notice to identify the emergency status and effective date, notice be given to the Chairman of the Administrative Rules Committee, and the Legislative Council publish the notice and pending rules on its website.
+For emergency rules, NDCC Section 28-32-03 requires administrative agencies and the North Dakota Ethics Commission to attempt to provide notice to persons the agency or the commission reasonably can be expected to believe may have a substantial interest in the rules, meaning an interest that surpasses the common interest of all citizens.
+This section also requires the notice to identify the emergency status and effective date, notice be given to the chairman of the Administrative Rules Committee, and the Legislative Council publish the notice and pending rules on its website.